Danish disability pension

 In order to assess your capacity for work, Udbetaling Danmark will draw up a resource profile based on information on your circumstances provided by you and by the pensions authority in the country where you live.
 Udbetaling Danmark will undertake an assessment of your resources and potential opportunities for work in the labour market under Danish rules and as if you were living in Denmark.

-Contact Udbetaling Danmark if you would like to know more about Danish disability pension.
+Contact Udbetaling Danmark if you wish to know more about Danish disability pension.

 How do you earn the right to a Danish disability pension?

-You have the right to full disability pension if you have lived in Denmark for at least 4/5 of the time from reaching the age of 15 to being awarded the pension, and have not earned the right to a social pension from another country during that same period.
+You may qualify for a full disability pension if you have lived in Denmark for at least four-fifths of the time from age 15 until you receive the pension.
+This only applies if you have not earned the right to a social pension from another country during the same period.
 If you do not qualify for full disability pension, the amount you receive will be calculated on the basis of how long you have lived in Denmark since you reached the age of 15.
 If you were born on 1 July 1958 or later, you must have lived in Denmark for nine-tenths of the time from the age of 15 until you are granted a disability pension in order to be entitled to a full disability pension.

 You do not have the right to any form of Danish disability pension if you have spent less than one year in the country.